Nick Offerman

-Nicholas David Offerman (born June 26, 1970) is an American actor, comedian, carpenter and writer.
-He became widely known for his role as Ron Swanson in the NBC sitcom Parks and Recreation (2009–2015), for which he received the Television Critics Association Award for Individual Achievement in Comedy and was twice nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.
+Nicholas David Offerman (born June 26, 1970) is an American actor, comedian, carpenter, and writer.
+He became known for his role as Ron Swanson in the NBC sitcom Parks and Recreation (2009–2015), for which he received the Television Critics Association Award for Individual Achievement in Comedy and was twice nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series.

-Offerman has also appeared in the second season of the FX series Fargo (2015), for which he received a nomination for the Critics' Choice Television Award, as well as the FX on Hulu series Pam & Tommy (2022) and the HBO series The Last of Us (2023), for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
-He has acted in numerous independent films, including The Kings of Summer (2013), Me and Earl and the Dying Girl (2015), The Founder (2016), and Hearts Beat Loud (2018).
+Offerman has appeared in the second season of the FX crime series Fargo (2015), for which he received a nomination for the Critics' Choice Television Award, as well as the FX on Hulu miniseries Pam & Tommy (2022) and the HBO drama series The Last of Us (2023), for which he won the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
+He was Emmy-nominated for playing Chester A. Arthur in the Netflix limited series Death by Lightning (2025) and a former wrestler and addict in the Apple TV+ dramedy series Margo's Got Money Troubles (2026).

-Offerman's other work includes executive producing and starring in the film The House of Tomorrow (2017).
-He also played the President of the United States in the movie Civil War (2024), directed by Alex Garland.
-He voiced Agent Powers on Gravity Falls (2012–2016) and has provided voice acting work for The Lego Movie franchise (2014–2019), Hotel Transylvania 2 (2015), Ice Age: Collision Course (2016), the two films of the Sing franchise (2016–present), and Smurfs (2025).
-He also hosted Have a Good Trip: Adventures in Psychedelics (2020).
+He has acted in numerous films The Kings of Summer (2013), Me and Earl and the Dying Girl (2015), The Founder (2016), The House of Tomorrow (2017), Hearts Beat Loud (2018), Civil War (2024), and Mission: Impossible – The Final Reckoning (2025).
+He voiced Agent Powers on Gravity Falls (2014–2015) and voice roles in The Lego Movie franchise (2014–present), Hotel Transylvania 2 (2015), Ice Age: Collision Course (2016), the Sing franchise (2016–present), Smurfs (2025) and Sonic the Hedgehog 4 (upcoming 2027).
+He hosted Have a Good Trip: Adventures in Psychedelics (2020).

 He began co-hosting the NBC reality competition series Making It (2018–2021) with Parks and Recreation co-star Amy Poehler; the duo received three nominations for the Primetime Emmy Award for Outstanding Host for a Reality or Competition Program.

 Early life and education

 Nicholas David Offerman was born in Joliet, Illinois, on June 26, 1970, the son of nurse Cathy and social studies teacher Ric Offerman.
 His father taught at a high school in Minooka.
 Offerman was raised Catholic in nearby Minooka, where he attended Minooka Community High School.
 He received a BFA from the University of Illinois Urbana–Champaign in 1993.
 That year, he and a group of fellow students co-founded the Chicago theatre company Defiant Theatre.
-His parents were initially bewildered on his desire to become an actor, stating “It was bizarre to them…Nobody in our town had ever gone into the arts.
-So when I said: ‘I think I want to be an actor’, everybody kind of shook their head and said, ‘I don’t think you can get there from here.’”
+His parents were initially bewildered by his desire to become an actor, stating "It was bizarre to them...
+Nobody in our town had ever gone into the arts.
+So when I said: 'I think I want to be an actor', everybody kind of shook their head and said, 'I don't think you can get there from here.'"